Animal Husbandry

 Top 10 Goat Breeds - Marwari Goat

 The Marwari goat breed is found in the Marwar region of Rajasthan, comprising the Pali, Jodhpur, Jalor, Bikaner, Barmer, and Jaisalmer districts.
-Its population is 71.83 lakhs, making it the second-most populous goat breed in the country.
+It is the second-most populous goat breed in the country.

 • They have medium-sized bodies with flat and drooping ears.